About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Mexican crema

-Blend the tomatoes.
+- Blend the tomatoes.
 Carefully scoop about 1 cup of chicken broth into the blender.
-Add the tomatoes, garlic cloves, and chipotle.
-Process until you get a smooth mixture.
-Strain it into the pot and discard the pulp.
+Add the tomatoes, remaining 2 garlic cloves, and chipotle chiles.
+Process until you get a very smooth mixture.
+Add this to the soup pot.

 - Add the chicken, potatoes and carrots.
 Place the pot back on the stove over medium heat.
 Add the shredded chicken back to the pot along with the potatoes and carrots.
 Stir and continue to cook over medium-low heat for 20-25 minutes, until the carrots are tender.
 Use a spoon to skim off any foamy bits of blended tomato broth.

 - Adjust seasonings, add zucchini and chickpeas.
 Season with salt and ground black pepper to taste.
 I usually add about 1 – 1 1/2 teaspoons kosher salt but if there is a lot of broth still you may need 2 teaspoons.
 Add the zucchini and chickpeas.
 Stir and cook for another 10 minutes.

 - Add cilantro and give a final taste.
 Add the cilantro to the pot, cook for 5 minutes, then taste and adjust as needed.